rashmiKumari03/Shipment-Price-Prediction/README.md

 - Model training using algorithms such as Random Forest, XGBoost, and Neural Networks.
 - Evaluation of models based on metrics such as RMSE (Root Mean Squared Error) and R-squared.

-This walkthrough will provide a clear understanding of how the code is implemented and how data flows through the system.

 #### 🎯**Tour to Architecture**